Conversion Disorder, Guillain-Barré Syndrome, or Neurologic Lyme Disease?

 Why was this patient initially diagnosed with conversion disorder?

-Neurologic Lyme disease is frequently misdiagnosed as psychiatric illness, particularly when symptoms include cognitive changes, mood disturbances, or atypical neurologic presentations.
+Neurologic Lyme disease is frequently misdiagnosed when symptoms overlap with psychiatric or autoimmune conditions.

 Related Reading